 And so nothing offends.
 All internal and external struggle cease to be.
 I know I have everything I need inside myself to be at peace and happy.
 And I will allow nothing to interfere with that peace and happiness.

 Why the refinement?
 As with other areas of practice, I found that the more specific one is as to what you are addressing, the better.
 When I used to say, “I embrace all aspects of my being and experience,” it was almost too easy to say and although it was a global statement it did not reach into all the corners of my samsara.
 Even when I added, “past, present, and future,” it still did not direct me to where I needed to go.
-When I recite the practice in its current version, my heart is directed to the key elements that the heart needs to embrace in order for me to be truly free of my ego-mind and thus at peace and happy.
+When I recite the practice in its current version, my heart is directed to the key moments or elements that the heart needs to embrace in order for me to be truly free of my ego-mind and thus at peace and happy.
 I have found it to be very helpful, a reminder of and connection to my true Buddha self’s attitude, as opposed to my ego-mind, and it continues to be a core component of my daily meditation practice.